 Level: This top-tier plan has no waiting period and offers the lowest price point for coverage.
 Only a few select insurance providers approve seniors with kidney disease for their level plan.
-This includes the Foresters Financial Standard plan.
+A great plan option for this is the Foresters Financial Standard plan.

 Graded: These policies have a progressive payout schedule during the two-year waiting period that is implemented.
-Graded offers more leniency and is a common option provided for kidney disease patients.
+Graded offers more leniency and is a common life insurance option for kidney disease patients.

 Modified: Plans that are modified have a 2 – 3 year waiting period with a return of paid premiums if the insured dies during this time.
 Often these plans are the most expensive options and are also commonly available to those with kidney disease.